rishabghosh/Fabric-Fuser/README.md

 ### Backend Setup

-The frontend works standalone with canvas-based preview.
-The backend is needed for:
+**Important:** The backend is required for the frontend to work properly.
+The frontend now uses the backend API for real-time image processing with OpenCV, providing:
+- High-quality displacement mapping for realistic fold effects
-- Server-side image processing
+- Better image processing quality than browser Canvas
 - Batch operations
 - API integration